alechenninger/monarch/bin/README.md

                          formats, like 'yaml'.
 Each  data  format  has  its own options. 'yaml' has 'indent' and 'isolate'.
   --hierarchy HIERARCHY, -h HIERARCHY
-                         Path to a yaml file describing  the  source hierarchy, relative to the data directory (see data-dir option).
+                         Path to a yaml file describing  the source hierarchy in paths relative to the data directory  (see  data-dir  option).
 If not provided, will look for a value  in  config  files  with key 'hierarchy'.
-Hierarchies come in two
-                         flavors: static and dynamic.
-Static  hierarchies have an explicit YAML structure like:
+Hierarchies come in two flavors: static  and  dynamic.
+Static hierarchies have an explicit, pre-defined tree  structure.
+A  source  deeper  in the tree inherits from its lineage, nearest first.
+In YAML, these look like: global.yaml:
-                         global.yaml:
                            teams/myteam.yaml:
                              - teams/myteam/dev.yaml